Alerting & On-Call — Observability & Reliability

 Key Points for Service Discovery & Registration

-- Client-side discovery gives callers control over load balancing; server-side is simpler for callers
+- Client-side discovery gives callers control over load balancing.
+Server-side is simpler but adds a hop.

-- Health-aware routing removes unhealthy instances automatically from the discovery pool
+- Health-aware routing pulls unhealthy instances out of the pool automatically

-- In Kubernetes, Services and Endpoints are the built-in discovery mechanism via kube-proxy and CoreDNS
+- In Kubernetes, Services and Endpoints are the built-in mechanism, backed by kube-proxy and CoreDNS

 Common Mistakes with Service Discovery & Registration

-- Hardcoding service endpoints in configuration — breaks when instances change
+- Hardcoding service endpoints in config files.
+This breaks the moment instances change.

-- Not implementing graceful deregistration — clients route to terminated instances
+- Skipping graceful deregistration, so clients keep routing to terminated instances

-- Ignoring DNS TTL caching — stale DNS records cause requests to dead instances
+- Ignoring DNS TTL caching.
+Stale DNS records send requests to dead instances.

-- Single registry instance — the registry itself becomes a single point of failure
+- Running a single registry instance, which turns the registry itself into a single point of failure

 Tools for Service Discovery & Registration